 - Hotel de la Paz: If you want a hotel with the most central location in Guanajuato, this is it.
 The La Paz Plaza right outside the front door is always a happening scene right in the enter of Guanajuato.
 That and the big elegant rooms make this a smart choice.

-If you’re visiting Guanajuato to celebrate something or just want to stay somewhere luxurious, there are some incredible high-class boutique hotels scattered throughout the colonial city.
-Here are some of the better ones:
+If you’re visiting Guanajuato to celebrate something or just want to stay somewhere luxurious, there are some incredible high-class boutique hotels scattered throughout the colonial city to consider.
+Here are some of the best hotels for a bit of luxury:

 - Boutique 1850: You can’t get a much better location in Guanajuato than right on the Jardin.
 Boutique 1850 has artistic and classy rooms, a beautiful spa, and a rooftop bar with killer views.